 Our time with our children shrinks when they get busy with their own lives.
 Our time with coworkers dwindles as we ease into retirement and spend more time with our partners.
 If our partner dies before we do, the time alone expands as never before.

 I think about this a lot.
 I have no children and work independently.
-My sweetie is 16 years older, and I could be facing a long stretch of years alone as an ‘elder orphan.’
+I am divorced, and I could be facing a long stretch of years alone as an ‘elder orphan.’
 It’s time for me to get busy building a larger team if I plan to make my 100th birthday.

-A good friend I hadn’t seen face to face in decades visited this year, and we were happy to ditch the guys for a girls’ night out.
+A good friend I hadn’t seen face to face in decades visited this year, and we were happy to go on a girls’ night out.

 I mentioned what a rarity the evening was for me.
 She told me about the importance of her ‘library club’ – nothing to do with books at all; just a regular night out with girlfriends, no questions asked.